 Origninal Recipe by: Fork Knife Swoon (my changes are indicated with *)

 2 tbsp unsweetened cocoa powder dutch-processed or *sub unsweetened natural Dark chocolate cocoa powder

-1/2 tsp salt
+1/2 tsp sea salt *sub table salt

-Preheat oven to 400º
+Preheat the oven to 375 degrees.

 Yesterday I noticed there was a pack of sweet potatoes in my freezer so I decided to use them to make some bread.
 Normally, I would have used the sweet potatoes to make cupcakes but then I would want to make frosting to go on top.